Thomas-Selin/BTH-Machine-learning-engineering-project-Group-2/README.md

 # Test-APP - Group 2 ML @ BTH

 This project has 3 parts:
 1. A container that serves the ML model.
-The container is created automatically from the publicly available ```ollama/ollama``` image.
+The container is created automatically from the publicly available ```xxxxxxxx``` image.
-2. ```app.py```: Code for an streamlit application that provides a chatbot frontend for chatting with the ML model.
+2. ```app.py```: Code for an gradio application that provides a chatbot frontend for chatting with the ML model.
 This application is served in a separate container.
 3. ```rag-engine.py```: This code is a potential start for implementing RAG using the pdf documents in the ```documents``` folder.
 This code is as of now NOT used by the application, but can be tested by running the following commands outside of Docker:

     ```